ClearMeasure/AliaSQL/README.md

 To get the the AliaSQL.exe tool by itself install AliaSQL from the package manager console:

     PM> Install-Package AliaSQL

+To get the the c# runner install AliaSQL.Core from the package manager console:

+    PM> Install-Package AliaSQL.Core

 The latest compiled version can be found here: https://github.com/ClearMeasure/AliaSQL/raw/master/nuget/content/scripts/AliaSQL.exe